PrairieLearn/PrairieLearn/doc/uuid.md

 If you copy questions or assessments from a different course and don't give them new UUIDs, then a local development copy of PrairieLearn running on your own machine may not be able to detect that you have not changed the UUIDs.
 This will only be detected when you sync your course to the production PrairieLearn server, at which point it will give an error.

-Furthermore, if you are adding a `TA` or `Instructor` to the `infoCourseInstance.json`, you do not need to change the UUID.
-Making a change to this file's UUID will create an _alternative_ version of course with the same name that lacks all assessment information previously held by the course.
-The original course can only be recovered by reverting the UUID change.
-If you have unintentionally stumbled into this scenario, you will likely be faced with a sync error of:
+If you incorrectly change the UUID in a `infoCourseInstance.json` file when you didn't mean to, then you will get a sync error like:

 ```
 Error: UUID 0339b989-d1f2-4f96-bcba-8717c68a64a9 from assessment exam1 in Sp18 already in use in different course instance (possibly in a different course)
 ```

+An error like the one above can be fixed by reverting the UUID in the `infoCourseInstance.json` file back to its old value (which you can get from the `git` history).

 ## Bulk addition of UUIDs